Fly-Fishing Clothing

 What to Wear for Fly-Fishing

 Fly-fishing calls for a lot of patience as you spend hours standing in water.
-It means you will require comfortable and durable apparel to work through splashing waves, fighting fish and sometimes the rain.
+That means, you will require comfortable and durable clothing to work through splashing waves, fighting fish and sometimes the rain.

 Stockingfoot Waders

-If you hike a fair distance to get to your favourite spot, then stockingfoot waders are the ideal choice given the weight factor and the fit of the separate wading boot.
+If you hike a fair distance to get to your favourite spot, then stockingfoot waders are the ideal choice.
+Stockingfoot waders provides you with a chance to buy separate wading boots that fit with more precision.

 Bootfoot Waders